HPCarey/coders-hangman2/README.md

 2. Click Use this Template and add a repository name.
 3. Click Create Repository from template
 4. While using this template ensure all inputs have \n to ensure deployment to heroku.
-In terminal type pip3 freeze > requirements.txt press enter to update this file.
+5. In terminal type pip3 freeze > requirements.txt press enter to update this file.
-Remembering to add , commit and push all changes to github before starting steps to deploy to Heroku
+6. Add , commit and push all changes to github before starting steps to deploy to Heroku

 #### **Heroku**
 1. Log in to [Heroku](https://id.heroku.com).